Triquetra: Modern use

-The triquetra is often used artistically as a design element when Celtic knotwork is used, especially in association with the modern Celtic Nations.
-The triquetra, also known as a "trinity knot", is often found as a design element is popular Irish jewelry such as claddaghs and other wedding or engagement rings.
+The triquetra is often used artistically as a design element when Celtic knotwork is used, especially in association with the modern Celtic nations.
+The triquetra, also known as an "Irish Trinity Knot", is often found as a design element in popular Irish jewelry such as claddaghs and other wedding or engagement rings.
+Some Christians use the triquetra as a symbol for the Trinity.

 Celtic pagans or neopagans who are not of a Celtic cultural orientation may use the triquetra to symbolise a variety of concepts and mythological figures.
-Due to its presence in insular Celtic art, Celtic Reconstructionists use the triquetra either to represent one of the various triplicities in their cosmology and theology (such as the tripartite division of the world into the realms of Land, Sea and Sky), or as a symbol of one of the specific Celtic triple goddesses, for example the battle goddess, The Morrígan.
+Due to its presence in insular Celtic art, Celtic Reconstructionists use the triquetra either to represent one of the various triplicities in their cosmology and theology (such as the tripartite division of the world into the realms of Land, Sea, and Sky), or as a symbol of one of the specific Celtic triple goddesses – for example the battle goddess, The Morrígan.
 The symbol is also sometimes used by Wiccans, White Witches, and some New Agers to symbolise the Triple Goddess, or as a protective symbol.

-In the 1998-2006 American fantasy drama Charmed, that ran on the now defunct The WB network, the triquetra was prominently used as a symbol on the Halliwell's Book of Shadows, the book of spells, potions, and other information the sisters used to fight evil.
-The triquetra was also used as a symbol of Charmed Ones and their collective Power of Three.
-The triquetra would be seen to fracture and pull apart on the Book of Shadows when their bond was temporarily broken by a demon.
-It was also featured prominently in the opening credits of each episode throughout its eight season run.
+In the 1998–2006 American fantasy drama Charmed, that ran on the now-defunct The WB network, the triquetra was prominently used as a symbol on the Halliwells' Book of Shadows, the book of spells, potions, and other information the sisters used to fight evil.
+The triquetra was also used as a symbol of the Charmed Ones and their collective Power of Three.
+The triquetra on the Book of Shadows would be seen to fracture and pull apart when their bond was temporarily broken by a demon.
+It was also featured prominently in the opening credits of each episode throughout its eight-season run.
 The symbol was also used in the 2018 reboot that ran on The CW.

 In the TV series The Walking Dead (2010), Michonne's katana features a triquetra, chosen for its meaning as a "triple goddess symbol".

 In the German Netflix series Dark (2017), it symbolizes the caves' closed time loops with each loop being 33 years apart, with the past affecting the future and the future influencing the past.
 The Triquetra is of significant symbolic value to the time travelers.
 This symbol can be seen on the Cave's metal door, on the Emerald Tablet, in The Stranger's papers, and in the Sic Mundus photo.

-Thor's hammer, Mjölnir, dons the Triquetra on its surface in the 2011 film Thor.
-After Odin speaks the words, "Whosoever holds this hammer, if he be worthy, shall possess the power of Thor,” to Mjölnir, the Triquetra vanishes.
+The Triquetra is shown on Thor's hammer, Mjölnir, in the 2011 film Thor.
+After Odin utters to Mjölnir the words "Whosoever holds this hammer, if he be worthy, shall possess the power of Thor", the Triquetra vanishes.
 It represents Asgard, Midgard, and Utgard.

+The Triquetra is also used on the logo of the video game developer Treyarch, one of the developers of the Call of Duty franchise.